Rhythm + Flow: Season 1 competitors

+Season 2 competitors

 Release

 The first four episodes of Rhythm + Flow were released on October 9, 2019, on Netflix.
 Three more episodes were released on October 16.
 The final three were released on October 23.
 In most Netflix series, all episodes of a season are released at once.
 Rhythm + Flow uses a more staggered release schedule to approximate the format of a traditional music competition show and build anticipation before the winner is announced.